Breakwater (structure): Caisson

 Caisson breakwaters typically have vertical sides and are usually erected where it is desirable to berth one or more vessels on the inner face of the breakwater.
 They use the mass of the caisson and the fill within it to resist the overturning forces applied by waves hitting them.
 They are relatively expensive to construct in shallow water, but in deeper sites they can offer a significant saving over revetment breakwaters.

 An additional rubble mound is sometimes placed in front of the vertical structure in order to absorb wave energy and thus reduce wave reflection and horizontal wave pressure on the vertical wall.
 Such a design provides additional protection on the sea side and a quay wall on the inner side of the breakwater, but it can enhance wave overtopping.

 Wave absorbing caisson

 A similar but more sophisticated concept is a wave-absorbing caisson, including various types of perforation in the front wall.

-Such structures have been used successfully in the offshore oil-industry, but also on coastal projects requiring rather low-crested structures (e.g. on an urban promenade where the sea view is an important aspect (e.g. Beirut and Monaco)).
+Such structures have been used successfully in the offshore oil-industry, but also on coastal projects requiring rather low-crested structures (e.g. on an urban promenade where the sea view is an important aspect, as seen in Beirut and Monaco).
 In the latter, a project is presently ongoing at the Anse du Portier including 18 wave-absorbing 27 m high caissons.